 Council - the UEMS Council "composed of full and associate members.
 Member organisations are represented within the Council by one or two delegates, or by their duly mandated deputies.
-Only full members have voting rights." and must be up-to-date with their membership dues - Statutes Art.
+Only full members have voting rights." - Statutes Art.
 18.

 Delegate - medical specialist delegated by UEMS Member, Observer or UEMS Body to participate in a meeting or in working group (one of Delegates representing each UEMS Member in UEMS Council meetings is designated Head of the Delegation)